jfsamper/glicko-db/FUTURE_FEATURES.md

 1. Add named seasons if the reporting workflow requires them.
 2. Add scheduled backups with retention and restore verification.
-3. Consider replay observability and tournament preflight after the core workflows are settled.
+3. Consider replay observability and tournament preflight.

 ## Documentation rules